MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resourceAuthoringChecklist.md

 Make sure you test the `Get/Set/Test-TargetResource` functions implemented in your resource by calling them directly and verifying that they work as expected.

-## Verify End to End using Start-DscConfiguration

-Testing `Get/Set/Test-TargetResource` functions by calling them directly is important, but not all issues will be discovered this way.
-You should focus significant part of your testing on using `Start-DscConfiguration` or the pull server.
-In fact, this is how users will use the resource, so don't underestimate the significance of this type of tests.
-Possible types of issues:

-- Credential/Session may behave differently because the DSC agent runs as a service.
-Be sure to test any features here end to end.
-- Errors output by `Start-DscConfiguration` may be different than those displayed when calling the `Set-TargetResource` function directly.

 ## Test compatibility on all DSC supported platforms

 Resource should work on all DSC supported platforms (Windows Server 2008 R2 and newer).
 Install the